bizzr3/Terminal.js/README.md

 # Terminal.js
-Fully customizable command line, good for present yourself to CLI lovers.
+Fully customizable command line, good for present yourself to CLI lovers on your website.

 ![Image of Yaktocat](preview.png)